 2. The Climate Is Good

-While France is only slightly nearer to the equator than the UK, it actually experiences far more favourable weather patterns.
+While France is only slightly nearer to the equator than the UK, it actually experiences far more favorable weather patterns.
 To the south, you will encounter scorching heat during the summer, not completely unlike that which you might come across in Spain or Italy, which is obviously desirable.
 Everywhere else, you can expect the climate to be slightly better than back at home.

 3. The Food Is Fantastic